Diagoras of Melos

 Diagoras of Melos (Διαγόρας ὁ Μήλιος) or Diagoras "the Atheist" was a Greek poet and sophist of the 5th century BC.
 Throughout antiquity, he was regarded as an atheist, but very little is known for certain about what he actually believed.
 Anecdotes about his life indicate that he spoke out against ancient Greek religion.
-He allegedly chopped up a wooden statue of Heracles and used it to roast his lentils and revealed the secrets of the Eleusinian Mysteries.
+He allegedly chopped up a wooden statue of Heracles and used it to boil his turnips and revealed the secrets of the Eleusinian Mysteries.
 The Athenians accused him of asebeia (impiety) and banished him from their city.
 He died in Corinth.

 Life

 Diagoras was the son of Telecleides or Teleclytus, and was born in the island of Melos, one of the Cyclades.
 According to the Suda, he was a disciple of Democritus after Democritus had paid 10,000 drachmas to free Diagoras from captivity following the cruel subjugation of Melos (416 BC); however no early sources mention an association with Democritus.
 The Suda also states that in his youth Diagoras had acquired some reputation as a lyric poet, and this is probably the cause of his being mentioned with the lyric poets Simonides, Pindar, and Bacchylides.
 Among his encomia is mentioned in particular a eulogy on Arianthes of Argos, who is otherwise unknown, another on Nicodorus, a statesman of Mantineia, and a third upon the Mantineians.
 Nicodorus was celebrated as a statesman and lawgiver in his native place; Aelian informs us that Diagoras was the lover of Nicodorus, and assisted Nicodorus in his legislation.
 The constitution of Mantineia was later praised by Aristotle and Polybius as a rare example of democratic moderation and equilibrium.

-In his Clouds, the Athenian comic playwright Aristophanes alludes to Diagoras as a well-known figure of the time, whose second, extant version probably falls around 419–17 BC.
+In his Clouds, the Athenian comic playwright Aristophanes alludes to Diagoras as a well-known figure of the time, with the second, extant version of this play probably falling around 419–417 BC.
 Diodorus informs us that a few years later, c.
 415 BC, he was accused of impiety, and he thought it best to escape Athens to avoid prosecution, and classical sources speak of a reward for either catching or killing him.
 Religion may have been only the pretext for the accusation, for being a Melian made him an object of suspicion with the people of Athens.
 In 416 BC, Melos had been conquered and cruelly treated by the Athenians, and it is not at all impossible that Diagoras, indignant at such treatment, may have taken part in the party-strife at Athens, and thus have drawn upon himself the suspicion of the democratic party.
 Diagoras subsequently went to Corinth, where, as the Suda states, he died.